GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

 - [04: Hello counter app version 4](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_004_00_default_counter_app.dart)
    <br /><b> Description: </b>
   The default Flutter counter app rewritten using states_rebuilder using `OnBuilder` widget.
-  > In contrast to `ReactiveStatelessWidget` which implicitly resister to states consumed in the child widget tree, `OnBuilder` must explicitly resisted to state. `OnBuilder` can be used to optimize rebuild
+  > In contrast to `ReactiveStatelessWidget` which implicitly register to states consumed in the child widget tree, `OnBuilder` must explicitly register the state. `OnBuilder` can be used to optimize rebuild.

 ## Basic level

 - [05: Global injection and MVVM architecture](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_005_00_model_view_view_model_counter_app.dart)
    <br /><b> Description: </b>
-  Separating the business logic from the UI logic.
-The logic lass can hold the logic related to a particular view; then it may be called ModelView.
-Or, in other cases, the logic can be used in many views and other logic lasses; then it may be called Bloc.
-What is called it's yours.
-Called ViewModel, Controller, BloC, Logic, no difference.
+  Organize your cade and separate business logic from user interface logic.
+The logic class can only contain the logic related to a particular view; then it can be called ModelView or controller.
+Or, in other cases, the logic can be used in many views and other logic classes; then it can be called Bloc, Service, or whatever you want.

  - [06: Disposing a global state](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_006_00_disposing_state.dart)
    <br /><b> Description: </b>
-  Global state have lifecycle, it is created when first used, and destroyed when no longer listen to.
+  Global states have a lifecycle, it is created when first used, and destroyed when no longer listen to.
-  > A state never listenTo, never disposed of.
+  > * A state never listened to, never disposed of.

-  > A global state is a state that has only one active instance at a time.
+  > * A global state is a state that has only one active instance at a time.
 It can be used in the whole app or just for a part of the app.

  - [07: Local state]()
    <br /><b> Description: </b>
-  For example to illustrate the concept of local state and how to distinguish it form global state.
+  The purpose of the following examples is to illustrate the concept of local state and how to distinguish it from global state.

-  We are interested to use local state in two scenarios:
+  We are interested in using local state primarily in two scenarios:
   * List of independent states of the same type:
     - [Example of list of local state create; the wrong way.](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_007_00_local_state_the_wrong_way.dart)
     - [Example of list of local state create; the right way.](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_008_00_local_state_the_right_way.dart)